History of Morgan

 Achieving a similar longevity, 1955 saw the arrival of the Morgan 4/4 Series Two.
 Less powerful than the Plus 4, with a smaller 10 hp Ford side valve engine and integral gear box, it extended the Morgan market with its smaller price tag.

-Another instant success, refinements continued, resulting in the limited edition AeroMax, a Fixed Head coupe (produced between 2008-09), the introduction of the Aero SuperSports in 2010, and the Eva GT, a “Family” version which is expected to go into production in 2014.
+Another instant success, refinements continued, resulting in the limited edition AeroMax, a Fixed Head coupe (produced between 2008-09), the introduction of the Morgan Aero SuperSports in 2010 and Morgan Aero Coupe just a little later.

 Morgan Roadster and new Plus 8